Was Red Bull wrong in Qatar in Sergio Pérez’s strategy?

 In favor of the strategy …

 For this reason, and Christian Horner told Sky Sports at the end of the Qatar Grand Prix, they were conservative and thought about stopping twice with Checo Pérez because they feared that what would later happen to him could happen to him.
-Valtteri Bottas, who felt his tires in perfect condition and turn 32 saw the left front of his midfields puncture and lost all opportunity to get into the points, when he was on the pace of making the podium or at least being in the Top 5.
+Valtteri Bottas, who felt his tires in perfect condition and turn 32 saw the left front of his midfields puncture and lost all opportunity to get into the points, when he was on pace to make the podium or at least be in the Top 5.

 Ferrari, Mclaren, Alpine, Williams opted for a single stop, like Bottas, but George Russell, Nicholas latifi and Lando norris It was worth them to also leave with a puncture.
 There were four in total at the GP, forcing Pirelli to announce an investigation as it was too much.